kumahq/kuma-website/docs/docs/1.4.x/deployments/multi-zone.md

 Kuma manages service connectivity -- establishing and maintaining connections across zones in the mesh -- with the zone ingress and with a DNS resolver.

-The DNS resolver is embedded in each data-plane proxy and configured through XDS.
+The DNS resolver is embedded in each data plane proxy and configured through XDS.
 It resolves each service address to a virtual IP address for all service-to-service communication.

 The global control plane and the zone control planes communicate to synchronize resources such as Kuma policy configurations over Kuma Discovery Service (KDS), which is a protocol based on xDS.